rawcomposition/birdplan.app/README.md

 - [ ] Show alert when new species found
 - [ ] Use Gravatars and/or setup Google login
 - [ ] Highlight birds that are close

+If you would like to contribute to any of the features above, feel free to open a pull request.